-Carolyn Lee is the president of The Manufacturing Institute, the workforce and education partner of the National Association of Manufacturers, the nation’s largest industrial trade association.
+Carolyn Lee is the president and executive director of The Manufacturing Institute, the workforce development and education partner of the National Association of Manufacturers, the nation’s largest industrial trade association.

 In her role, Ms. Lee leads the Institute in its goal of supporting the manufacturing workforce of today and growing the manufacturing workforce of tomorrow.
 The Institute does so through a variety of programs designed to excite, educate and empower—with a particular focus in four key areas: women, veterans, youth and lifelong learning.